 Overview

-Agoraphobia is an anxiety disorder that often develops as a complication of panic disorder.1 A person with this condition may fear being in a situation where they would be unable to escape or seek help.
+Agoraphobia is a type of anxiety disorder that often develops as a complication of panic disorder.1 A person with this condition may fear being in a situation where they would be unable to escape or seek help.
 They may believe they are unable to leave situations where they are safe or put themselves in unfamiliar environments.

 In the most severe cases of agoraphobia, a person may not leave their home for days, weeks, or more extended periods.
 However, not all agoraphobia is so severe, and in more mild cases, the person may avoid public transportation or choose not to be in crowded public spaces.